Topic: Employee Recognition

 The first essential type of employee recognition is peer-to-peer recognition, where employees acknowledge and appreciate the efforts and achievements of their teammates across the organisation.

 Recognition shouldn’t only come from managers or supervisors.
-Peer-to-peer recognition gives employees the opportunity to play a significant role in recognising and celebrating the contributions of their peers.
+Peer-to-peer recognition gives employees the opportunity to play a significant role in recognizing and celebrating the contributions of their peers.

 Why peer-to-peer recognition is important